-Introduces the student to the basic principles of sonographic scanning and scanning protocols for the abdomen, pelvis, and vascular system with laboratory practice of basic skills and application of basic principles.
+Introduces the basic principles of sonographic scanning and scanning protocols for the abdomen, pelvis, and vascular system with laboratory practice of basic skills and application of basic principles.

 Corequisite: SON 1170.
-Offered: SU.

 SON 1111 - Abdominal Sonography I 3 cc

 Covers the sonographic appearance of the abdominal cavity, recognition of abnormality sonographically, and optimizing imaging of the abdomen.
 Includes gross anatomy and physiology of abdomen structures and congenital malformations.